Conveyancing is the legal process of buying and selling a property. The solicitors who manage this are a crucial part of that.

-If you’re buying with a mortgage, your conveyancer will work with your lender to obtain a copy of your mortgage offer.
+If you’re buying with a mortgage, your solicitor will work with your lender to obtain a copy of your mortgage offer.

 6. Deposit transfer and completion arrangements

-Once both the buyer and seller contracts are fully drafted, both conveyancers will start to discuss possible dates to exchange contracts and then complete the transaction.
+Once both the buyer and seller contracts are fully drafted, both conveyancers will start to discuss possible dates to exchange contracts and then settle, or complete, the transaction.

-If you’re buying, your seller’s conveyancer will also request your deposit from your conveyancer.
+If you’re buying, your seller’s solicitor will also request your deposit.

 7. Exchange and completion

-Once your contracts are completed and all other searches and queries are complete and answered, your conveyancer will exchange contracts with your buyer or seller’s conveyancer.
+Once your contracts, or missives, are completed and all other searches and queries are complete and answered, your solicitor will exchange missives or contracts with your buyer or seller’s solicitor.

 This is usually done over the phone and makes your sale or purchase legally binding.

-Having agreed on a completion date, the conveyancers are responsible for transferring any money between the two parties and the keys to the properties being bought or sold will only be released once all funds are cleared.
+Having agreed on a settlement, or completion, date, they are then responsible for transferring any money between the two parties and the keys to the properties being bought or sold will only be released once all funds are cleared.

-If you’re buying, your conveyancer will pay any Land and Building Transaction Tax and/or any Additional Dwelling Supplement you owe on your behalf and ensure all documents are sent to the Land Registry and your mortgage lender.
+If you’re buying, your solicitor will pay any Land and Building Transaction Tax and/or any Additional Dwelling Supplement you owe on your behalf and ensure all documents are sent to the Land Register and your mortgage lender.

-A few weeks later, you’ll be sent documents from the Land Registry confirming you own your new home.
+You’ll then be sent documents from the Land Registry confirming you own your new home.
 How long this takes depends on the type of property you’re buying or the style of title you’re acquiring.